stephanemalho/MalhoStephane_3_27032021/README.md

 ## USE

-This project has 2 mode:
+This project has 2 commands:

 npm run serve
 ```